avnCode/Oculus_cAR/README.md

 ***NOTE: Due to limitation on GPU usage for training on Google colab the loss curve is discontinous in between***

 FUTURE PLANS:
-THE MODEL IS WILL BE TRAINED ON MOTORCYCLE AND TRAFFIC SIGNAL DATASETS ALSO.
+THE MODEL WILL BE TRAINED ON MOTORCYCLE AND TRAFFIC SIGNAL DATASETS ALSO.